Cisco Packet Tracer is a network simulation program that allows students to examine and experiment with how networks work.

 An application that allows you to create or design network topologies, configure devices (data link layer and OSI network layer), add packets, simulate the network, and observe how they work, PT supports the following protocols:

-The PT allows the topology to access each device and configures it as it does in real equipment with a very intuitive graphical interface or console equipment interface (CLI).
-The PT is flexible enough, so simulated PCs in topology have a desktop where you can access the applications we use on the network every day.
-You can also add PC servers running services such as HTTP, DNS, and TFTP, which you can connect to the network to simulate operations from the scanners of client computers or to save network equipment configurations.
+The PT allows the topology to access each device and configures it as in actual equipment with a very intuitive graphical interface or console equipment interface (CLI).
+The PT is flexible enough, so simulated PCs in topology have a desktop where you can access the applications we use on the network daily.
+You can also add PC servers running services such as HTTP, DNS, and TFTP, which you can connect to the web to simulate operations from the scanners of client computers or to save network equipment configurations.

 For example, you can watch the video below to install it on a Windows computer.